BasedLinux/bsd/src/libstore/local-overlay-store.md

     This is the directory used/exposed by the lower store.

-    As specified above, Nix requires the local store can only grow not change in other ways.
+    As specified above, Bsd requires the local store can only grow not change in other ways.
     Linux's OverlayFS in addition imposes the further requirement that this directory cannot change at all.
     That means that, while any local overlay store exists that is using this store as a lower store, this directory must not change.